Machu Picchu Entry Tickets

 If you pre-book through a travel agency then your bus tickets should already be organized for you.
 Alternatively, visitors can buy their own Machu Picchu bus tickets from the ticket office in Aguas Calientes.

-MP Opening Hours
+Machu Picchu Opening Hours

 The Machu Picchu site is open to visitors daily from 6:00 to 17:30.